Court Hears Trump's Appeal To Block House Subpoena, Shield Finances

 The Mazars case is one of three related to Trump's financial records that are currently in the courts.

-Trump has sued Deustche Bank and Capitol One to prevent them from responding to subpoenas from the House intelligence and Financial Services Committees for his banking records.
+Trump has sued Deustche Bank and Capitol One to prevent them from responding to subpoenas from the House intelligence and Financial Services committees for his banking records.

 The committees also are investigating foreign influence on the U.S. political process.
 A federal appeals court is scheduled to hear arguments in that case next month.